Whose Notes Are They, Really? (And Why It Matters)

 - “No one could make sense of my notes, but it’s OK, I’m the only one reading them.”

-1) In most situations, our job may be to assist a client in making an informed choice about the release of notes — not to make the decision ourselves.
-I’ve had situations where the client was fine with the release, when I wasn’t keen on it.
+- If notes are requested, in most situations, our job is to assist a client in making an informed choice about the release of notes — not to make the decision ourselves.
+I’ve had situations where the client was fine with the release, even when I wasn’t keen on it.
 Their notes, their decision.

-2) You must write good notes.
-You have the legal responsibility to keep a medical record and to write good notes for each session.
+- Keeping sub-par notes isn’t really a legal option.
+You have the legal responsibility to keep a up-to-date medical record and to write good notes about your treatment for each session.
 This includes detailed and legible payment and billing records.
 “Having a good memory” does not fulfill this duty.

-4) You must write notes as if your client (or someone else) will read them, so they must be readable to others.
+- You must write notes as if your client (or a reviewer) will read them, so they must be readable to others.
 Be objective.
 Avoid negative characterizations.

 ——————————

 Do you cringe at the idea of someone reading your notes?
-Learn to write quick notes that meet legal, ethical, and health plan expectations — check out my Progress Notes webinar here
+Learn to write quick notes that meet legal, ethical, and health plan expectations — and be confident about the notes you are writing!
+Check out my Progress Notes webinar here